Long-Lasting Benefits of Densified Activated Sludge

 In 2015, Hazen designed retrofits to Crooked Creek’s Oxidation Ditch 3 (OD3) to improve performance and prepare for future plant upgrades.
-The reconfigured OD3 consisted of an anaerobic zone at the front of the facility followed by an extended aerobic zone.
-These changes, combined with a high proportion of readily biodegradable carbon in the facility’s influent, provided ideal conditions for phosphorus uptake and fostered a strong population of Phosphorus Accumulating Organisms (PAOs).
-After the upgrades, Crooked Creek consistently achieved SVIs between 50-80 mL/g, which is in the range described as Densified Activated Sludge (DAS).
+The reconfigured OD3 consisted of an anaerobic zone at the front of the followed by an extended aerobic zone.
+These changes, combined with the high proportion of readily biodegradable carbon in the facility’s influent, provided ideal conditions for phosphorus uptake and fostered a strong population of Phosphorus Accumulating Organisms (PAOs).
+After the upgrades, Crooked Creek consistently achieved SVI’s between 50-80 mL/g, which is in the range described as Densified Activated Sludge (DAS).

 These favorable settling characteristics were then incorporated into design of secondary treatment upgrades to expand Crooked Creek to 16 mgd-max-month capacity.
 The upgrades to OD3 offered evidence that a staged anaerobic zone to provide high-food-to-microorganism contact, followed by an extended aerobic zone to create feast-famine conditions, results in excellent settleability.
 These elements were incorporated into Hazen’s design of the Biological Reactor Basins (BRBs) for the upgraded facility.

 The BRBs were designed with a long

 anaerobic zone, an anoxic zone, and an oxic (aerobic) zone, or an “A2O”

 process.
 Microscopic analysis and sampling throughout the reactor

 revealed a strong PAO population, which provided above-average settling and dense,

 compact floc.
 Excellent SVIs were observed during special sampling